ZachBray/simple-binary-encoding-wiki/Golang-User-Guide.md

 Single characters are represented as a ```byte```.

-### Fixed Size Array Fields
+### Fixed Length Array Fields

-SBE fixed size arrays are represented as golang fixed size arrays and can be referenced as such e.g.,
+SBE fixed length arrays are represented as golang fixed length arrays and can be referenced as such e.g.,

 ``` go
 for i := 0; i < len(car.SomeNumbers); i++ {